Skip to main content Skip to accessibility

 • information relating to the complaint will not be added to their record and there will be no impact on services

 • the investigation into their complaint will not begin until consent is received.
-Consent must be received within ten working days of the consent being requested.
+Consent must be received within 10 working days of the consent being requested.
 If consent is not received within this time, the feedback may not be investigated

 Complaints involving multiple departments

-Where a complaint involves multiple departments, or areas within a department, we will work to ensure that communication with the person making a complaint and/or their representative is clear and coordinated.
+Where a complaint involves multiple departments, or areas within a department, we will work to ensure that communication with the person making a complaint or their representative is clear and coordinated.
 The person making the complaint will have a single point of contact, who will manage communications about the complaint.

 Subject to privacy and confidentiality considerations, communication and information sharing between the parties will also be organised to facilitate a timely response to the complainant.